 - 1. First, it will try to get the variable value from the command-line.
-The variable value can be provided using the -var command-line option (see Queuing Service runs as a separate application.
-The script to run the executable is in <NDDSHOME>/bin.
-There are four ways to start Queuing Service: (Section)). - 2.
+The variable value can be provided using the -var command-line option (see Table 4.1 RTI Queuing Service Command-Line Options) - 2.
 If the value is not found, the parser will try to get it from the OS environment variables. - 3.
 If the value still cannot be found, the parsing process will fail.